sylefeb/Silice/projects/DIYVGA.md

-VGA 6-6-6 bits RGB DAC
+## VGA 6-6-6 bits RGB DAC

-Quite the hack!
-Does the job.
+*Quite the hack!
+Does the job.*

 Bottom wires come from the VGA cable, white and brown are horizontal/vertical synch.

 This was tested on the Mojo v3, de10nano and IceStick.

+Note that on boards with two side-by-side PMOD connectors (e.g. IceBreaker, ECPIX5) you may use an existing VGA PMOD such as the one by *Digilent*.

 ![VGA DAC](vga_dac.jpg)